kubernetes/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

 ```
 # if using node pools
 Allow dynamic-group acme-oke-cluster-autoscaler-dyn-grp to manage cluster-node-pools in compartment <compartment-name>
+# Required to discover failed NODEPOOL_RECONCILE work requests and read their errors.
+Allow dynamic-group acme-oke-cluster-autoscaler-dyn-grp to read cluster-work-requests in compartment <compartment-name>
 # if using instance pools
 Allow dynamic-group acme-oci-cluster-autoscaler-dyn-grp to manage instance-pools in compartment <compartment-name>